-In Fig.~\ref{fig:fig2} and \ref{fig:fig3} , we show the theoretical predictions for the $q^2-$dependence of the six relevant form factors for $B_c \to (\eta_c,\jpsi)$ transitions, obtained by using the PQCD approach and the ``PQCD+ Lattice" approach.
-The theoretical predictions based on the LFQM \cite{wang09} are also shown in these two figures as a comparison.
-In these two figures, the blue dashed curves show the theoretical predictions for the $q^2$-dependence of $f_{0,+}(q^2)$ and $(V(q^2),A_{0,1,2}(q^2))$ in the pQCD approach only \cite{cpc37-093102}, the green dot-dashed curves denote the form factors evaluated by using the LFQM as given for example in Ref.~\cite{wang09}.
-In Fig.~\ref{fig:fig2} and \ref{fig:fig3} (a,c), the red solid curves show the four form factor $(f_{0,+}(q^2),V(q^2),A_1(q^2))$ obtained by using the "PQCD+Lattice" approach.
-One can see from the theoretical predictions as illustrated in Figs.~\ref{fig:fig2} and \ref{fig:fig3} that (a) the theoretical predictions for the form factors from three different methods are very similar with each other at the low $q^2$ region, but become rather different at large $q^2$ region for the results from the PQCD and the LFQM method; (b) the difference between the theoretical predictions from the "PQCD+Lattice" method and the LFQM remain small even in the large region of $q^2$.
+In Figs.~\ref{fig:fig2} and \ref{fig:fig3} , we show the theoretical predictions for the $q^2$-dependence of the six relevant form factors for $B_c \to (\eta_c,\jpsi)$ transitions, obtained by using the PQCD approach and the ``PQCD+ Lattice" approach, respectively.
+In these two figures, the blue solid curves show the theoretical predictions for the $q^2$-dependence of $f_{0,+}(q^2)$, $V(q^2)$ and $A_{0,1,2}(q^2)$ in the PQCD approach, while the red dashed curves show the four form factors $(f_{0,+}(q^2), V(q^2), A_1(q^2))$ obtained by using the "PQCD+Lattice" approach.
+The band in these figures show the uncertainties of the corresponding theoretical predictions for the form factors.
+The four black dots symbols in Fig.~\ref{fig:fig2} and \ref{fig:fig3} show the lattice QCD input in Eq.~\ref{eq:lattices} used in the fitting procedure.
+One can see from the theoretical predictions as illustrated in Figs.~\ref{fig:fig2} and \ref{fig:fig3} that the values and their $q^2$-dependence of the form factors obtained by using the two different methods agree very well with each other in the whole range of $q^2$.